clean-code-projects/library-system/README.md

 # library-system
 Create a library system

-Based on an old [Object Mentor's Course](https://github.com/unclebob/PPP) by Uncle Bovb
+Based on an old [Object Mentor's Course](https://github.com/unclebob/PPP) by Uncle Bob

-Use Cases:
+User Stories:
 - Librarians can register patrons
 - Librarians can add copies of a book to the library
 - Patrons can borrow a copy of a book from the library